oyindonesia/external-api-docs/source/includes/_payment_routing.md

 400 | Final | Request is rejected (Token is already expired.)
-429 | Final | Request Rejected (Too Many Request to specific endpoint) 203 | Final | Request is rejected (Duplicate Partner Tx Id) 247 | Final | Request is rejected (Email is not valid) 901 | Non Final | General Error
+429 | Final | Request Rejected (Too Many Request to specific endpoint) 203 | Final | Request is rejected (Duplicate Partner Tx Id) 204 | Final | Request is Rejected (Partner Trx ID not found on deactivation request) 247 | Final | Request is rejected (Email is not valid) 254 | Final | Request is Rejected (User credential not found, blocked, or invalid on deactivation request) 300 | Non Final | Request is rejected (Deactivation request failed) 901 | Non Final | General Error